 43.15 Shift Premium

-A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be one dollar ($1.00) per hour or one hundred seventy-four dollars ($174.00) per month.
+A. Shift premium for employees assigned to a shift in which a majority of time worked daily or weekly is between 5:00 p.m. and 7:00 a.m. will be two dollars and fifty-cents ($2.00 2.50) per hour or three hundred forty-eight dollars ($348 .00) per month.

 B. Shift premium will be paid for the entire daily or weekly shift, which qualifies under Subsection 43.14 A, above.
 Shift premium may also be computed and paid at the above monthly rate for employees permanently assigned to a qualifying afternoon or night shift.